cgascoig/intersight-prometheus-exporter/pkg/intersight/docs/VirtualizationVmwareHost.md

 `func (o *VirtualizationVmwareHost) UnsetDatastores()`

 UnsetDatastores ensures that no value is present for Datastores, not even an explicit nil
+### GetDistributedNetworks

+`func (o *VirtualizationVmwareHost) GetDistributedNetworks() []VirtualizationVmwareDistributedNetworkRelationship`

+GetDistributedNetworks returns the DistributedNetworks field if non-nil, zero value otherwise.

+### GetDistributedNetworksOk

+`func (o *VirtualizationVmwareHost) GetDistributedNetworksOk() (*[]VirtualizationVmwareDistributedNetworkRelationship, bool)`

+GetDistributedNetworksOk returns a tuple with the DistributedNetworks field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDistributedNetworks

+`func (o *VirtualizationVmwareHost) SetDistributedNetworks(v []VirtualizationVmwareDistributedNetworkRelationship)`

+SetDistributedNetworks sets DistributedNetworks field to given value.

+### HasDistributedNetworks

+`func (o *VirtualizationVmwareHost) HasDistributedNetworks() bool`

+HasDistributedNetworks returns a boolean if a field has been set.

+### SetDistributedNetworksNil

+`func (o *VirtualizationVmwareHost) SetDistributedNetworksNil(b bool)`

+ SetDistributedNetworksNil sets the value for DistributedNetworks to be an explicit nil

+### UnsetDistributedNetworks
+`func (o *VirtualizationVmwareHost) UnsetDistributedNetworks()`

+UnsetDistributedNetworks ensures that no value is present for DistributedNetworks, not even an explicit nil
+### GetDistributedSwitches

+`func (o *VirtualizationVmwareHost) GetDistributedSwitches() []VirtualizationVmwareDistributedSwitchRelationship`

+GetDistributedSwitches returns the DistributedSwitches field if non-nil, zero value otherwise.

+### GetDistributedSwitchesOk

+`func (o *VirtualizationVmwareHost) GetDistributedSwitchesOk() (*[]VirtualizationVmwareDistributedSwitchRelationship, bool)`

+GetDistributedSwitchesOk returns a tuple with the DistributedSwitches field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDistributedSwitches

+`func (o *VirtualizationVmwareHost) SetDistributedSwitches(v []VirtualizationVmwareDistributedSwitchRelationship)`

+SetDistributedSwitches sets DistributedSwitches field to given value.

+### HasDistributedSwitches

+`func (o *VirtualizationVmwareHost) HasDistributedSwitches() bool`

+HasDistributedSwitches returns a boolean if a field has been set.

+### SetDistributedSwitchesNil

+`func (o *VirtualizationVmwareHost) SetDistributedSwitchesNil(b bool)`

+ SetDistributedSwitchesNil sets the value for DistributedSwitches to be an explicit nil

+### UnsetDistributedSwitches
+`func (o *VirtualizationVmwareHost) UnsetDistributedSwitches()`

+UnsetDistributedSwitches ensures that no value is present for DistributedSwitches, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)